 The University of Akron's Annual Campus Security Act Report is the result of the efforts of many people on campus.
 Each year the offices and individuals listed above provide information for inclusion in the annual report.
 No formal police report is required for a crime to be included in the statistics.
 Every effort is taken to ensure that all persons required to report do so, and that statistics are as accurate and complete as possible.
 Information included in the annual report is reviewed for accuracy, completeness and readability.

-If you have questions or concerns about any of the statistics and information in this report, please contact Terri Charleton at UAPD at 330-972-2911.
+If you have any questions or concerns about any of the statistics and information in this report, please contact UAPD at 330-972-2911.